 OK, a little background here.
-I have a “pet troll,” who’s like a cockroach that lives under my floorboards, and shows up from time to time to ruin lunch.
-Anyway, Mr. Troll thought it would be funny to send me some screenshots, comparing the Amazon ranking of my books to that of, get this, dinosaur porn, and you know what?
+I have a “pet troll,” who’s like a cockroach that lives under my floorboards, who shows up from time to time to ruin my metaphorical lunch.
+Recently, Mr. Troll thought it would be funny to send me some screenshots comparing the Amazon ranking of my books to that of, get this, dinosaur porn, and you know what?
 It was funny!
-My friends and I all had a good laugh sharing his e-mails, because, let’s face it, this guy turns trolling into an art form.
-He really puts a lot of time and thought and heart into his work, and I really appreciated that.
+My friends and I all had a good laugh sharing his emails, because, let’s face it, this guy turns trolling into an art form.
+He really puts a lot of time and thought and heart into his work and I really appreciated that.

 But despite a lot of detective work, Mr. Troll really doesn’t know much about me or the business of writing, but his comments did give me the opportunity to ask myself, what does being a successful author mean to me?